MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/PayablesManagement.md

 3. Select Invoice as the document type and enter a description.

 4. Enter or select a batch ID.
 If you create a new batch, enter batch information using the Payables Batch Entry window, then close the window.
-See *Creating a batch* on page 51 for more information.
+See *Creating a batch* for more information.

 5. Enter invoice information, including document date, vendor ID, document number, and purchase amounts.
 See *Transaction entry overview* for more information.